 Companies that use cloud hosting are facing a multitude of issues.
 Most of these issues are related to security threats and data breaches within the cloud network.
 The threat of a data breach is so high that 53% of companies believe that cloud hosting poses many general security risks.
 The risks are the essential barriers to cloud hosting.
-Companies need to follow the best practices in cloud hosting, as highlighted below.
+Companies must follow the best practices in cloud hosting, as highlighted below.

 Before selecting a cloud hosting service, ensure that the company and IT officers know the services they are getting.
 An important point in choosing a suitable cloud hosting service for business is Software as a Service (SaaS).
 Most cloud hosting companies provide access through the web.
 Cloud hosting offers different services, such as: